A question often asked: Is Uganda safe to visit in 2023?

 16. Are GBTQI+ Travelers Safe visiting Uganda:

 In many of 2023, the new anti-homosexual Bukk became law.
-Uganda, like many African countries, have or had anti-gay laws in their book that the British Colonial government handed down.
+Uganda, like many African countries, has had anti-gay laws in its book that the British Colonial government handed down.
 In Uganda, 97% of the people have anti- solid LGBTQI+ feelings.
 Those feelings became enforced when the US or the European United attempted to have Uganda adopt its cultural mindset.

 Uganda is in the same Place the US, Australia, the UK, and much of Europe were in during the 1950s.
 In the 1950s, the US Consulate in Frankfurt, Germany, questioned me before receiving permission.
 The US has evolved, and to the dismay of many Ugandans who drive by the US embassy during June will fly, the Gay Pride flying high.